 At this point we felt we could at least get started editing feeders and setting up so the software on the machine was backed up to a USB stick in case we messed anything up.
 When plugging this USB into one of our workstations, the AntiVirus immediately popped up saying it was disinfecting the drive!
 Looking at the log showed it to be the file “FlyerSMT_HV.exe" which is the main operating software for the machine!
 This file was uploaded to VirusTotal to get an idea if it may be false positive result.
 VirusTotal told us that 53 out of 69 AV products flagged it as malware.
 Zhengbang support were told about this and they told us it is a false positive and not to worry as there is AV software installed on the machine.
 We were sent a new zip file with the software in it.
 The contents of this zip file did not flag up as containing malware.

-We sent the file for proper malware analysis which did confirm that it did indeed contain malware.
+We sent the file for malware analysis which did confirm that it did indeed contain malware.
 The malware would collect user data and send it to a remote address.
-Presumably it would be a way to steal company information such as designs, accounts, and so on.
+Presumably it could be a way to steal company information such as designs, accounts, and so on, or to install ransomware on other machines.
 Pretty shady stuff!
 However, it doesn’t end there!

 With the new, uninfected software from Zhengbang, we thought we can just replace the infected one and try again.
 That seemed to work ok, and we also copied over a few malware removal tools to the machine to make sure.
 When putting the USB back into a workstation, up pops Bit Defender again, but now flagging up the installers for tools we had just downloaded!
 They were all showing as having the same infection as FlyerSMT_HV.
 How could these be infected as they were from legitimate sources and did not flag up when originally downloaded?